 Another method is to fasten two wide splints about the arm and then support the forearm in a narrow sling.
 Do not extend too far up into the armpit to avoid the risk of compression of the neurovascular structures.

 If the fracture is at or near the elbow, the arm may be either bent or straight.
 No matter in what position you find the arm, do not attempt to straighten it or move it in any way.
 Splint the arm as carefully as possible in the position in which you find it.

 Forearm and Wrist

 Injury to the forearm and wrist requires a straight supportive splint that secures and aligns both sides of the injury.
 It can be done with firm newspaper roll or open hardback book.
 A sugar tong splint is another choice.

-Forearm has got two bones – radius and ulna.
+The forearm has got two bones – radius and ulna.
 The deformity is more pronounced when both bones break.
-When only one is fractured, other one acts as a splint and the arm retains a more or less natural appearance.
+When only one bone is fractured, the other one acts as a splint and the arm retains a more or less natural appearance.